jzuhone/cluster_merger_catalog/source/how_to_use.rst

 3. Choose a projection direction: For the projected fields, changing the projection axis on the drop-down menu will update the images for the projected fields as well as the links to the FITS files.
+4. Go to the yt Hub and start Jupyter notebooks: A link is provided near the bottom of the page which displays a link and instructions for starting Jupyter notebooks on the `yt Hub <http://hub.yt>`_, provided that one has signed up for an account on the yt Hub.
-4. Open FITS files in JS9: `JS9 <http://js9.si.edu>`_ is a great tool for displaying astronomical images in web browsers.
+5. Open FITS files in JS9: `JS9 <http://js9.si.edu>`_ is a great tool for displaying astronomical images in web browsers.
 On each epoch page, various links are provided for opening a FITS file in the JS9 window at the bottom of the page.
 The drop-down menu above the JS9 window allows one to navigate between the different HDUs in the file.